 Previously, “the family’s have at least seen, one way or another, that justice has been done, by putting these people behind bars.
 With Stephen Lawrence it’s harder, it’s entirely different,” the speaker continues.
 “Stephen Lawrence, there were no arrests.”
 He elaborates, giving an insight into the atmosphere that accompanied the events: “it put a lot of pressure on the communities and the police as well.”

 The 25th anniversary of the death of Stephen Lawrence comes at a time when race is central to current events.
 In the US, the Black Lives Matter campaign has been working since 2013 to end violence and systemic racism towards black people.
 Last year, American athletes knelt during the national anthem in protest against police brutality and racial inequality.
 This week UK news outlets have been reporting on the controversy surrounding the Windrush Generation and their right to stay in the UK.
 On a more positive note, earlier this year, Marvel’s Black Panther film was lauded for its largely black cast, and for its celebration of black culture, giving black role models a central position on the big screen.
 Even with the reforms brought about by the Macpherson report, the discussion surrounding race has a long way to go.

-Listen to more of the interview and discover other important insight into events from past decades in Political Extremism and Radicalism in the Twentieth Century—get on the waitlist for trial access today!
+Listen to more of the interview and discover other important insight into events from past decades in Political Extremism & Radicalism in the Twentieth Century—get trial access today!